 Aimed at audiovisual professionals in particular and cultural stakeholders in general (including producers, performers, filmmakers, programmers, critics, buyers, exhibitors, teachers, curators, researchers, cultural managers, journalists, PhD students, among others).

-This session will be livestreamed in English on l’Alternativa’s YouTube channel.
+A video of the session is available on will be livestreamed in English on l’Alternativa’s YouTube channel.

 9.45 am Welcome by ICEC and l’Alternativa Professionals

 10.00 am The Ecological Impact of the Digital Environment

 Joana Moll is an artist and researcher.
 Her work critically explores the way post-capitalist narratives affect the alphabetisation of machines, humans and ecosystems.
 Her main research topics include internet materiality, surveillance, social profiling and interfaces.
 She has lectured, performed and exhibited her work in different museums, art centres, universities, festivals and publications around the world.

 10.25 h Economising Resources: From Preproduction to Exhibition

 Birgit Heidsiek is editor-in-chief at Green Film Shooting magazine and its sister website (launched in 2012), which are devoted to sustainability in film and media.
 She has worked in the film industry as a researcher and journalist for more than thirty years.
 Birgit is also the author of Das grüne Kinohandbuch (Green Cinema Handbook), published by the FFA (German Federal Film Fund).
 As an FFA consultant, she runs the www.grüneskino.de website and advises exhibitors on the sustainable operation of cinemas.

 During her talk, Birgit will hold a video conference with: